 Other notes: The pen was very effective, both Guillermo Mota and Clay Hensley along with Jeremy Affeldt tossed three shutout innings.
 Brandon Belt had his struggles offensively, but made a handful of excellent plays at first base defensively.
 Aubrey Huff looked, well, um, well let’s just hope it was a bad day.
 Leadoff hitter Angel Pagan looked every part Andres Torres that he could and Ryan Theriot, well, he was in the box score but I’m not sure he even played in the game.

 Overall, despite the loss, the offensive positives were there and over the course of a season, combined with the normally sound pitching and defense, it looks like the Giants are primed for a very solid season.

-Tags: Angel Pagan Arizona Diamondbacks Aubrey Huff Brandon Belt Brandon Crawford Buster Posey Chris Young Featured Justin Upton Melky Cabrera NL West Pablo Sandoval Paul Goldschmidt Ryan Roberts San Francisco Giants Tim Lincecum
+Tags: Angel Pagan Arizona Diamondbacks Aubrey Huff Brandon Belt Brandon Crawford Buster Posey Chris Young Justin Upton Melky Cabrera NL West Pablo Sandoval Paul Goldschmidt Ryan Roberts San Francisco Giants Tim Lincecum